Ashok-0003/repo-3/Overview/DevOps/Dynamics-365-Deployment-Guide.md

 ![image.png](/.attachments/image-35e05c78-46c8-4e96-bbfb-786a950953ba.png)

+After Deployment Make sure that The Business rules are activated in the Target environment.(For Case Entity ,Marketplace Product Entity and Profile Entity)

 ### 5.17 Email templates in CRM and Images needs to be uploaded for Prod

 ####5.17.1 Email Templates images has to be uploaded to CDN for production environment.